How Much Space Should I Leave Open Around My Furnace?

 • Used filters

-If you have a cat, situate your litter box in another room.
-Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could move the smelly odors all over your home.
+If you have a cat, situate your litter box somewhere else.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could circulate the unpleasant odors all over your home.

-You should also regularly clean near your furnace to stop dust from developing.
+You should also routinely vacuum by your furnace to stop dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or annual maintenance in Front Royal, Dave's Diversified Services can expertly handle your needs.
-Our highly trained technicians can repair any heating equipment model or brand.
+Whether you need furnace replacement or annual maintenance in Front Royal, Dave's Diversified Services can expertly handle your needs.
+Our highly trained technicians can repair any furnace model or brand.